GMOD/jb2export/README.md

 Static exports of JBrowse 2 rendering.
 This is a proof of concept work in progress using beta branches of JBrowse 2 but has some nice early results

+The output is currently svg which can be converted to png if needed

 ## Setup

-This example currently uses the export_wiggle_svg branch, and uses that branch to generate the svg outputs seen in these exports (just svg exports currently, no png)
+This example currently uses the export_wiggle_svg branch, and uses that branch to generate the svg outputs seen in these exports

 ```
 ## setup jb2